Marv Wolfman

 Marvin Arthur Wolfman (born May 13, 1946) is an American comic book and novelization writer.
 He worked on Marvel Comics's The Tomb of Dracula (1972–1979), for which he and artist Gene Colan created the vampire-slayer Blade, and DC Comics's The New Teen Titans and the Crisis on Infinite Earths limited series with George Pérez.

-Among the many characters Wolfman created or co-created are Cyborg, Raven, Starfire, Deathstroke, Tim Drake, Rose Wilson, Nova, Black Cat, Phobia, Bullseye, Vigilante (Adrian Chase), the Omega Men, and the Nightwing identity of Dick Grayson.
+Among the many characters Wolfman created or co-created are Cyborg, Raven, Starfire, Deathstroke, Tim Drake, Rose Wilson, Nova, Black Cat, Phobia, Bullseye, Vigilante (Adrian Chase), Night Force, the Omega Men, and the Nightwing identity of Dick Grayson.

 Early life

 Marv Wolfman was born in Brooklyn, New York City, the son of police officer Abe and housewife Fay.
 He has a sister, Harriet, 12 years older.
 When Wolfman was 13, his family moved to Flushing, Queens, in New York City, where he attended junior high school.
+"I grew Superman was a part of my childhood," Wolfman said in a 1987 DC Comics editorial.
+"I grew up watching the television series and then discovered comics.
+Superman was then—and now—my favorite character."

 He went on to New York's High School of Art and Design, in Manhattan, hoping to become a cartoonist.
 Wolfman is Jewish.